 Uplink CLI - The Uplink CLI is a command line application which invokes libuplink, allowing its user to upload and download files, create and remove buckets, manage file permissions, and other related tasks.
 It aims to provide an experience familiar to what you might expect when using Linux/UNIX tools such as scp or rsync.

-Like storage nodes and Satellites, the Uplink software in all three forms is being developed and will be released as open source software.
+Like storage nodes and Satellites, the Uplink software in all three forms has been developed and released as open source software.